 I have even had to pepper spray a couple of dogs.
 It works! :)

 Would I shoot an aggressive dog?
 'If' I had no other choice, then yes I would.

 But if I can get away from the dog, I'll choose escape over using deadly force.

-Politicians are Great Magicians...They make our Money & our Freedoms 'Disappear'.
+Fascist's are Magicians...They can make our Property, our Freedom's & even our Children 'Disappear'.

 Escape if possible, protect myself if not.